daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 ---

-I am a Senior Researcher at Microsoft in the <a href="https://www.microsoft.com/en-us/research/group/azure-for-operators-afo-research/"> Office of CTO at Azure for Operators</a>.
+I am a Senior Researcher at Microsoft in the <a href="https://www.microsoft.com/en-us/research/group/azure-for-operators-afo-research/"> Office of CTO at Azure for Operators</a> where I work on building platforms that make cellular radio access networks secure, reliable, and energy-efficient.
 I completed my PhD in the Computer Science Department at Carnegie Mellon University, advised by
 <a href="https://users.ece.cmu.edu/~vsekar/">Vyas Sekar</a>
 and
 <a href="https://www.cs.cmu.edu/~srini/">Srinivasan Seshan</a>.
-My work was supported partly by
+My work was supported by
 <a href="https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/#!fellows">Microsoft Research PhD Fellowship</a>.
 Prior to CMU, I worked at KAIST as a research scientist.
 Before then, I received a BS and MS degree in